Financial Aid and Scholarships

 What happens after you apply?

 • After completing the CADAA, CSAC will send your application data to all of the colleges listed on your application.
-After allowing for processing time, 8-10 business days, you may follow up with those colleges to determine whether you are eligible for aid.
-(Processing occurs continuously for new applicants throughout the academic year)
+You may follow up with those colleges to determine next steps.
+Processing occurs continuously for new applicants throughout the academic year.

 • The Financial Aid Office will download your application and determine if you are eligible for a CCPG, CPP, Cal Grant, or SSCG.

-The Office of Student Equity has a Dream Resource Program that supports students who are aspiring citizens, including students who may or may not qualify for AB540 or DACA status.
+The Office of Student Equity's Dream Resource Program supports students who are aspiring citizens, including those who qualify for AB540 or DACA status, as well as those who do not.

 The FAFSA Submission Summary is a paper or electronic document from the U.S. Department of Education’s office of Federal Student Aid that lists answers to the questions on the student’s FAFSA form and gives basic estimates about the student’s eligibility for federal student aid.
 It is not a financial aid offer.